This conference builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006:

 Submissions will consist of regular full papers of 6-10 pages, plus additional pages for references, formatted following the EMNLP 2018 guidelines.
+Supplementary material can be added to research papers.
 In addition, shared task participants will be invited to submit short papers (suggested length: 4-6 pages, plus references) describing their systems or their evaluation metrics.
 Both submission and review processes will be handled electronically.
 Note that regular papers must be anonymized, while system descriptions do not need to be.

 We encourage individuals who are submitting research papers to evaluate their approaches using the training resources provided by this conference and past workshops, so that their experiments can be repeated by others using these publicly available corpora.

 |Subscribe to to the announcement list for WMT by entering your e-mail address below.
 This list will be used to announce when the test sets are released, to indicate any corrections to the training sets, and to amend the deadlines as needed.|

 |You can read past announcements on the Google Groups page for WMT.
 These also include an archive of announcements from earlier workshops.|

 For general questions, comments, etc. please send email

 For task-specific questions, please contact the relevant organisers.